KAYAK HUNTING IN ILLORSUIT

 So — The Race

 The men who wanted to race had chosen an ice floe some good distance offshore and to the north as the “buoy” they would kayak to, turn around, and then return to the starting place.
-They had also decided, or perhaps Drever had worked this out with them, to use their kayaks with full hunting gear in place.
+They had also decided, or perhaps Drever had worked this out with them, to use their kayaks with full hunting gear (except for their guns, of course) in place.

 Hansi and Enoch ready and waiting